gritzko/librdx/abc/TLV.md

 The baseline ToyTLV record is like:

  1. The record type as a letter `[A-Z]` (one byte),
- 2. the length as a 32-bit little-endian number (4 bytes),
+ 2. the payload length as a 32-bit little-endian number (4 bytes),
  3. followed by the payload/value of the specified length.

-There are additionally 2 grades of header compaction.
+As a size optimization, *short* records should use one byte for the length.
-Small records use one byte for the length, their record type letter is lowercased.
+Their record type letter is lowercased then.
-Tiny records only spend one byte for the length `[0-9]` assuming the type is clear from the context.
+Using the uppercase form for 0..255 byte records counts as "overlong encoding".

 ToyTLV does not define any semantics (ints are no different from strings, etc).
 It is an *enveloping* format only.